Living on Your Military Paycheck

 - Read the fine print.
 The Consumer Financial Protection Bureau can show you how carrying credit card balances keeps you locked in debt.

 You’re ready to tackle these challenges and you have support in your corner.
-Let the financial experts at Military OneSource or your installation's Personal Financial Management Program, which can help you with financial planning, debt counseling, budgeting, spending plans, overall money management, military loans, mortgage or rent help, and more.
+Let the financial experts at Military OneSource or your installation's Personal Financial Management Program help you with financial planning, debt counseling, budgeting, spending plans, overall money management, military loans, mortgage or rent help, and more.